Name of the programme: Computer Science

 The study programme, moreover, places special emphasis on cultivating the interaction with practice by building on theory through both motivation and applicability of practical solutions.
 The interaction with practice is particularly brought to the forefront in the last pillar of courses – skills.The close interaction with Mathematics and Theoretical Computer Science importantly contributes to the quality of the study programme by enhancing the understanding of both the basics of Computer Science and research topics arising from the newly emerging spheres in Computer Science.

-The study programme closely combines the fields of Mathematics and Economics.
+The study programme closely combines the fields of Computer Science and Mathematics.
 In the following decade, major challenges in science will be posed in the area of integrating various scientific disciplines, where Mathematics (as a universal language of science) and Computer Science (as a field giving ground to ever more optimal exploitation of the richness of this language) may play a leading role.
-Therefore the study in the field of Mathematical Sciences should place particular emphasis on its use in other sciences and in concrete problems occurring in modern economy.

 Educational and professional goalstop